NLarsen15/OTSO/README.md

 ## Linux

 Easiest way to install OTSO on Linux is outlined below.
 Links to online tutorials are provided as well as plain summaries for each step bellow.
 Note OTSO was tested on the Ubuntu OS and the following instructions will be for installing OTSO on this OS.
-It is possible the use of a different Linux OS could change the installation proceedure.
+It is possible the use of a different Linux OS could change the installation procedure.

 1. Install Gfortran onto your Linux system.
 Follow these [instructions](https://fortran-lang.org/en/learn/os_setup/install_gfortran/).
 A Summary is given bellow.
    - Open a terminal, enter in the command `sudo apt install gfortran` and run.